germc/lunchpoll/README.md

 	• Most/Least frequent food genres
 	• Most/Least frequently appears in polls

+###Brain Storming
+* Could we create a way for the user to 'branch' off a new vote thread?
+E.g. If "Roundtable" is winning in the original poll, I could say I don't like RoundTable so I have made a poll subthread that keeps all the other votes in tact and they can add different places outside of the first poll.
+Probably too much work than it's worth.

 ##Object breakdown
 Note: Totally realize you'll do this better than I. Also, do we want to use something like Parse or just have you roll our own?
 Benefits I can see with using parse: built in APN (Apple Push Notification) support.